-With a small owned retail footprint outside North America, Ralph Lauren has ample runway for international expansion, both in Europe and Asia.
+With a small owned retail footprint outside North America, Ralph Lauren has ample runway for international expansion, both in Europe, but particularly in Asia and China.

 A large portion of the firm's profitability has been tied to department stores, which have been ceding market share for years.
 Macy's is its largest customer, and the wholesale business could stumble if same-store sales soften.

-Although Ralph Lauren has been successful at placing its products in both luxury and more aspirational channels, too much distribution through the lower-priced stores could tarnish the premium image of the brand.
+Although Ralph Lauren has been successful at placing its products in both luxury and more aspirational channels, overdistribution and the proliferation of sub-brands could dilute the core brand's equity.

-Despite the fact that Ralph Lauren's styles have a certain heritage, if consumer tastes depart from the brand's fashion sense, sales could suffer.
+Despite the fact that Ralph Lauren's styles have a certain heritage, if consumer tastes depart from the brand's fashion imagery, sales could suffer.
 Read more

 Ralph Lauren founded the firm in 1967 and has been CEO and chairman since the initial public offering in 1997.
 In general, we find overall corporate governance to be somewhat in favor of insiders, but overall we rate stewardship of capital as Standard, Read more